cobobc/cob_MilestonePJ_4/README.md

 #### First Time User Goals

-*   As a First Time user, I want to view clear and concise content on mobile and tablet.
+*   As a First Time user, I want to view clear and concise content on mobile, tablet and desktop.
 *   As a First Time user, I want to learn and understand what the site offers.
-*   As a First Time user, I want to find the registration page.
+*   As a First Time user, I want to easily navigate to the store.
-*   As a First Time user, I want to easily register a Cookbook account.
+*   As a First Time user, I want to easily search through the beat genres.
+*   As a First Time user, I want to search the store with key words.
-*   As a First Time user, I want to recieve an email that welcomes me and acknowledges that I have created an account.
+*   As a First Time user, I want to create an account.
-*   As a First Time user, I want to add a recipe.
+*   As a First Time user, I want to listen to different beats.
-*   As a First Time user, I want to view the recipe on the recipes page.
+*   As a First Time user, I want to add beat to my bag.
-*   As a First Time user, I want to view other user's recipes on the recipes page.
+*   As a First Time user, I want to easily adjust my bag by removing beats if I require.
-*   As a First Time user, I want to be able to edit my recipes.
+*   As a First Time user, I want to buy a buy using a credit card.
-*   As a First Time user, I want to be able to delete my recipes.
+*   As a First Time user, I want to receive the beat(s) I bought in an email.
 *   As a First Time user, I want to seemlessly navigate through all pages of the site.
-*   As a First Time user, I want to easily connect with Cookbook's social platforms.
+*   As a First Time user, I want to easily connect with FOBs social platforms.
 *   As a First Time user, I want to log out of my account.

 #### Returning User Goals

-*   As a Returning user, I want to easily use a recipe while cooking.
+*   As a Returning user, I want to view my order history.
-*   As a Returning user, I want to easily add more recipes.
+*   As a Returning user, I want to update my user information.
-*   As a Returning user, I want to categorize all my recipes.
+*   As a Returning user, I want to sort through the beat by genre A-Z or price (high-low).
-*   As a Returning user, I want to search for certain recipes on the recipes page.
+*   As a Returning user, I want to search for specific type of beat using the search tool.
-*   As a Returning user, I want to navigate back to the recipe page after finding a recipe using the search tool.
+*   As a Returning user, I want to navigate back to the beat store after adding a beat to my bag.
+*   As a Returning user, I want to be able to generate a new password if I forgot my original one.

 #### Frequent User Goals

 The frequent user wants the following:

-*   As a Frequent user, I want to add, edit and delete as many of my recipes as I want.
-*   As a Frequent user, I want to use this app as my only cooking tool.
-*   As a Frequent user, I want to search for new recipes other users have added over time.
+*   As a Frequent user, I want to look through the store for new beats or genres.

 #### Admin User Goals

 The admin user wants the following:

-*   As an admin user, I want to manage (add, edit and delete) the recipe categories.
+*   As an admin user, I want to manage (add, edit and delete) the beats on site.
+*   As an admin user, view entire order history from all users.
+*   As an admin user, I want to view and manage user accounts that signed up to the site.
+*   As an admin user, I want to view all purchases via Stripe.

 ### Design

 #### Colour Scheme

-The main colours used are #9de3c5 (light green), #000 (white), and #3a4242 (slate).
-The green was chosen for its association with vegatables and the light green gives a ligth welcome feel.
-The white and slate are to give nice contrasts.
+The main colours used are #292025 (dark purple), white, and #0dcaf0 (light blue).
+These colors were based around the FOB logo and the image used on the index page.

 #### Font